emqx/neuron-docs/en_US/configuration/south-devices/modbus-hc-tcp/modbus-hc-tcp.md

 | #BB | 2,1,4,3 | int32/uint32/float | |

 ::: tip
-Please note, the default byte order for the Inovance plugin is 3,4,1,2.
-Therefore, the order represented by the byte order symbol does not conform to the common definition.
+The byte order of a tag has a higher priority than the byte order configuration of a node.
+That is to say, once the byte order is configured for a tag, it follows the configuration of that tag and ignores the node configuration.
 :::

 #### .LEN\[H]\[L]